~ Updated in 2019 ~

 What if There is No Hard Soil?

-He suggests you lay down 3-inch rock first to provide that hard layer and then put your gravel on top of that, or you will just have to dump the same amount of gravel every year, year after year, because it just keeps sinking.
+He suggests you lay down 3-inch rock layer first, to provide that hard layer and then put your gravel on top of that, or you will just have to dump the same amount of gravel every year, year after year, because it just keeps sinking.

 The Royal Paddock

 If it’s your own land, or you have lots of cash, this solution makes perfect sense.
-But in my case, I’m self-boarding on a friend’s property and I just don’t want to sink that much money into someone else’s property.
-However, I also want to do as much as I can to make sure my horses don’t get thrush in their hooves this winter.
+But in my case, I’m self-boarding on a friend’s property and I just didn’t want to sink that much money into someone else’s property.

 Two Layers of Footing/Drainage – Different Sizes

-If you don’t have the budget to hire a tractor to remove 6-12 inches of soil, what is a cheaper alternative that is still likely to work well?
+If you don’t have the budget to hire a tractor to remove 6-12 inches of soil, what is a cheaper alternative that might still work, if you’re in an area with only occasional rain or flooding?
 Dr. Ann Swinker (professor of Equine Sciences) says:

 “Ideally a two layer footing system works best when working with gravel.
 It consists of a coarse aggregate base and a finer cover layer.
 Neither of these materials work well alone.
 Coarse aggregate does not compact easily; many voids may result leaving the surface uneven and difficult for livestock to walk on.
 The finer material compacts easily but will move under heavy traffic.
 When the two materials are used together, the fine material fills in the voids left by the coarse material.
 The result is a durable, all-weather surface that is acceptable for animals.”